JacekKaczmarek10/Intelligent_Calculator/README.md

-This program is in one class called Calculator.
+This program has got one class called Calculator.
 This class has got a few methods.

 menu methods is simple instruction.